How Corporate Social Responsibility

 Now that you focus on the environment and society more, it’s time to update your company mission, add something about giving back and the new initiatives you’re involved with.

 Don’t forget to be authentic.
-Doing this for the wrong reasons (such as marketing or increasing profits) won’t do you any good.
+Doing this for the wrong reasons (such as higher profitability or greater audience engagement through video marketing) won’t do you any good.

 It’s important to truly believe in the cause you support so you can also make your people understand why that’s worth pursuing.